sambanova/ai-starter-kit/bundle_jump_start/README.md

 SambaNova AI Starter Kits
 ====================
-## Using Composition of Experts (CoE) LLM Router Kit
+## Using Composition of Experts (bundle) LLM Router Kit

-This repository provides a Python script, a Jupyter Notebook, and a Streamlit app that demonstrate how to route user queries to a specific SambaNova CoE model using an LLM as a router.
+This repository provides a Python script, a Jupyter Notebook, and a Streamlit app that demonstrate how to route user queries to a specific SambaNova bundle model using an LLM as a router.
 The implementation offers different approaches for doing this, including expert mode, simple mode, end-to-end mode with vector database, and bulk evaluation mode.

 <!-- TOC -->
 - [Features](#features)